Kevin7744/GPT-Whatsapp-chatbot/README.md

-# WhatsApp Chatbot Project
+# GPT-WhatsApp Chatbot

-This project is a chatbot application designed to run on WhatsApp, leveraging the WhatsApp Business API.
-It's built using Python and Flask, and it can handle various tasks such as responding to user inquiries, managing inventory, scheduling events, and providing information on cleaning services.
+This is a chatbot application designed to run on WhatsApp, leveraging the WhatsApp Business API.
+It's built using Python and Flask, and it can handle various tasks such as responding to user inquiries, managing inventory, scheduling events, and providing information on cleaning services using openAI capabilities.

 ## Features